 Rupsha Basu, Program Assistant, assists with qualitative and quantitative analysis in support of Measure of America’s work.
 Among her other duties, she tends to the budget, logistics, and online presence of Measure of America.
 She recently graduated from Emory University with a BA in Women’s, Gender, & Sexuality Studies and Creative Writing and a minor in Political Science.
 In addition to working at Measure of America, she enjoys traveling, philosophy, and blues music.

-Tatiana Carayannis is deputy director of the SSRC’s Conflict Prevention and Peace Forum and leads the forum’s Africa programs, including a project on China’s engagement in Africa, The China-Africa Knowledge Project.
-She also convenes the DRC Affinity Group, a small brain trust of leading Congo scholars and analysts, and is a research director of the Justice and Security Research Programme and fellow at the London School of Economics.
-A specialist on UN peacekeeping and peacebuilding in Central Africa/DR Congo, her current research projects focus on hybrid public authorities in the border regions of DRC and the Central African Republic and the impact of interventions for justice and security on local communities, including those displaced.
-A seasoned researcher, Carayannis has written widely on political mobilization, rebel governance (the MLC rebel movement in particular), international justice, democratic processes and elections, UN peacekeeping and preventive diplomacy in Central Africa, and on the agenda-setting role of UN human rights and development ideas.
+Tatiana Carayannis is director of the SSRC’s Understanding Violent Conflict (UVC) program and director of the Conflict Prevention and Peace Forum (CPPF).
+She also has a visiting appointment at the London School of Economics and Political Science’s Africa Centre and Department of International Development.
+Carayannis leads the Council’s China-Africa Knowledge Project, convenes the DRC Affinity Group, a small brain trust of leading Congo scholars and analysts, and is a research director of two international research collaborations: the Conflict Research Programme and the Centre for Public Authority and International Development (CPAID) based at the LSE.
+A scholar of UN peace operations in the Democratic Republic of Congo and in Central Africa more generally, her current research focuses on war networks and the shaping of public authority in Central Africa, and the impact of interventions for justice and security on local communities, including those displaced.
+A seasoned researcher, Carayannis has written widely on political mobilization, rebel governance (the MLC rebel movement in particular), global-local dynamics of violence, international justice, democratic processes and elections, UN peacekeeping and preventive diplomacy, and on the agenda-setting role of UN human rights and development ideas.
+She is frequently invited for press interviews.
 Before joining the SSRC, she directed a research and publication program on the intellectual history of the United Nations at The City University of New York’s Ralph Bunche Institute for International Affairs.
 In 1998, she served as rapporteur for the UN secretary-general’s Resource Group on the DRC.
-She coauthored UN Voices: The Struggle for Development and Social Justice (Indiana University Press, 2005) and coedited Making Sense of the Central African Republic (Zed Books, 2015).
-She is currently completing three book projects: Public Authority and Justice and Security in Central Africa (coauthored); Pioneers of Peacekeeping: ONUC 1960–1964; and Authorities in Conflict in DRC (coedited).
-All are scheduled for publication in 2017.
-A sixth book, The Third UN (with Thomas G. Weiss) is currently in the early stages.
-She holds an MA in political science from New York University and a MPhil in international relations and comparative politics from The City University of New York Graduate Center.
+Her first book (coauthored) is UN Voices: The Struggle for Development and Social Justice (Indiana University Press, 2005) and her second (coedited) is Making Sense of the Central African Republic (Zed Books, 2015).
+She is currently completing two book projects: Pioneers of Peacekeeping: ONUC 1960–1964; Anatomy of Rebellion: JP Bemba and the Mouvement de Liberation du Congo.
+Both are scheduled for publication in 2019-2020.
+A fifth book, The Third UN (with Thomas G. Weiss) is currently in the early stages.
+She holds a PhD in political science (international relations and comparative politics) from The City University of New York Graduate Center, and an MA in political science from New York University.
 She was a USIP Jennings Randolph Fellow and Mellon Fellow for Security and Humanitarian Action and has lectured at The City University of NY, the University of Edinburgh, Columbia University, and Adelphi University.
 Carayannis is fluent in French and Greek, grew up in Central and West Africa, and travels frequently to the region.
+View all publications by Tatiana Carayannis.

-Emily Carroll is a program associate for the International Dissertation Research Fellowship Program at the Social Science Research Council.
+Emily Carroll is the project coordinator for the International Dissertation Research Fellowship Program at the Social Science Research Council.
 She graduated from the University of Maryland with a BA in sociology and women’s studies in 2014.
 Prior to joining the SSRC, Carroll worked with the National Women’s Studies Association in 2013 and 2014.
 During this time, she also was an intern within the fellowships and grants department of the American Association for University Women where she worked on alumni profiling and outreach.

 Deborah Cheng joined SSRC in December 2014 as Program Officer of the Mellon Mays Graduate Initiatives Program.
 She received her PhD from UC Berkeley’s Energy and Resources Group, where her research focused on the politics of urban water access in Manila.
 Her work was funded in part by SSRC's International Dissertation Research Fellowship and has been published in Geoforum, Water Alternatives, and Environment and Urbanization.
 Prior to joining the Council, Cheng was a postdoctoral scholar at UCLA’s Institute of the Environment and Sustainability, where she examined the fragmentation of water governance in LA County.
 She grew up in Manila and has degrees in environmental engineering from MIT and Stanford.